dimitrisvamp/Data-ETL-and-Visualization/README.md

 An application to visualize statistics of 25 different countries using ETL procedure to extract, transform and load data into a database.

-This application uses customtkinter framework for GUI and sql for database management.
+This application uses customtkinter framework for GUI and MySql for database management.

 Timeline, bar and scatter plots are used for statistic visualization.